 Students are awarded scholarships through these resources: Teaching Fellows, Principal Fellows and Wachovia Scholars.
 For more information, contact:

-The Brenda Brodie Endowed Chair is held by Dr. Diane Wormsley who is highly respected in the field of Visual Impairment.
+The Brenda Brodie Endowed Chair was most recently held by Dr. Diane Wormsley, who is highly respected in the field of Visual Impairment.

 The School of Education has been awarded major grants to assist us in research, service, professional development, and public school/community partnerships.
 Some of these grants include (but are not limited to) the following: